sabotage-cla6/docker-ubuntu-base/README.md

 # docker-ubuntu-base

-docker image for use bash-complete
+docker image for use bash-complete. complete apt package name